jmozmoz/clusterTest/install_of_aws.md

 In the EC2 console select `NETWORK & SECURITY -> Security Groups -> Create Security Group`.
 Choose a Security group name and description and press `Create`.
 Do not add/modify any rules in the creation step.
 Then select the newly created group, then `Inbound->Edit`.
 In the `Type` drop-down menu, select `SSH`, for `Source` either `Anywhere` or `My IP`.
 If your IP addresses will change in the future then you will also have to edit the security group accordingly in the future.
 Select `Save`.
 No changes are necessary for the `Outbound` rule (allow traffic to all IP addresses).

 For the cluster nodes to be able to communicate with each other, an additional Security Group is necessary.
 Create an additional group as described above (name it e. g. **cluster**).
 Again, do not add/modify any rules in the creation step.
 Select this new group., then `Inbound->Edit`.
 For `Type` select `All traffic`.
 In the Source drop-down menu, select `Custom`.
 Then select the box for `CIDR, IP or Security Group`.
 In this box start typing the name of this security groups, e. g. **cluster**.
 A drop-down menu will appear showing all groups matching the input.
 Select the name of this security group.
 The internal name (something like **sg-0123456789abcef**) will appear.
 Then select `Outbound->Edit`.
 There, input the same rule as for `Inbound`. **It is necessary to change the existing rule (All traffic to all destinations), because it will not work!** (see also [this forum message](https://forums.aws.amazon.com/message.jspa?messageID=923526#923526)).

 ## Create AMI containing all necessary software

 In this step a Amazon Machine Image (AMI) will be created which contains the OpenFOAM installation and other software necessary to run the virtual cluster.
 It is assumed that you have already created [a SSH key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) and use it.

 In the EC2 console start a new instance.
 Then on the seven tabs apply the following settings:
 1. Select `Ubuntu Server 18.04 LTS (HVM), SSD Volume Type` as AMI.
 2. To be able to immediately test the Elastic Fabric Adapter (EFA) network devices, choose `c5n.18xlarge` as instance type (or one of the others mention in https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html#efa-start-tempinstance).
 3. Unfortunately, it is currently not possible to choose a `spot instance` and use EFA, if starting form the EC2 console (see [this forum thread](https://forums.aws.amazon.com/message.jspa?messageID=929034#929034)).
 Choose one of the possible selections under `Subnet` (do not use `No preferences`).
 Under `Placement Group->Add to a new placement group` and give it a name, e. g. **cluster**.
 In future starts of instances, always use `Add to existing placement group` and select the name of the group just created.
 Enable `Elastic Fabric Adapter`.
 To turn off hyperthreading which actually slows down OpenFOAM, select `CPU options` and set `Threads per core` to 1.
 4. Add storage: Use the shown default settings.
 5. Add tags: No input is needed.
-6. Under “Assign a security group” choose `Select an existing security group`, then select both security groups, which have been created above, e. g. **cluster-head** and **cluster**
+6. Under `Assign a security group` choose `Select an existing security group`, then select both security groups, which have been created above, e. g. **cluster-head** and **cluster**
 7. Review your settings and start the instance.

 Connect to the newly created instance with the command shown in the console, e. g.